isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx-duo/netx-secure-dtls/chapter4.md

 ## <a name="nx_secure_dtls_session_delete"></a>nx_secure_dtls_session_delete

-Zwalnianie zasobów używanych przez sesję NetX Secure DTLS
+Free up resources used by a NetX Secure DTLS Session

 ### <a name="prototype"></a>Prototype